ramirocabral/aws-solutions-architect-associate-notes-SAAC03/messaging/EventBridge.md

 ![[Pasted image 20221101205129.png]]
-# EventBride
+# EventBrigde

 ## TLDR
 Central message service with the most amount of targets.
-Is used by aws behind the scenes alot
+Is used by aws behind the scenes a lot

 ## Features
 - schedule (cron jobs)